Nividica/ThaumicEnergistics/Features.md

     Redstone indication of how much essentia is stored in the network.

 ###Crafting
-    Thaumcraft crafting table with access to items on the network.
+    Thaumcraft crafting terminal with access to items on the network.